I received notice of an upcoming rate change on my adjustable-rate mortgage (ARM). Why did I receive this and what should I do now?

 - Options to explore if you can’t afford the new rate

-- How to contact a HUD-approved housing counselor
+- How to contact a HUD-approved housing counseling agency

 Before your rate changes, there are different steps you can take depending on your situation: